schevenin/TipCalculator/README.md

 ## Notes

-Describe any challenges encountered while building the app:
+Describe any challenges encountered while building the app.
-Most challenging part was figuring out how I wanted to layout my UI elements.

 ## License